 - super easy to prepare

-- and results in a great (low carb) coconut flour bread (to make the bread extra low carb omit the optional honey or replace with sugar-free monk fruit syrup)
+- and results in a great (low carb) coconut flour bread (to make the bread extra low carb omit the optional honey or replace with sugar-free sweetener like this monk fruit syrup)

 It’s literally as easy as putting all the ingredients into a blender (I love my Vitamix for this), then pouring the batter into a parchment lined loaf pan.
 Since this is a gluten free recipe there is no danger of ‘over-developing’ the gluten in the blender.